mcohen01/amazonica/README.md

 ;; :credentials and :checkpoint keys are optional

-;; if no :checkpoint is provided the worker will automatically checkpoint every 60 seconds ;; for full checkpoint control, set :checkpoint to Long/MAX_VALUE and return true from the ;; :processor function only when you want checkpoint to be called
+;; if no :checkpoint is provided the worker will automatically checkpoint every 60 seconds ;; for full checkpoint control, set :checkpoint to a suitably large value and return true from the ;; :processor function only when you want checkpoint to be called

 ;; if no :credentials key is provided the default authentication scheme is used (preferable),